 SFU Service Awards

 Every year, Financial Aid and Awards accepts applications for the SFU Service Awards.
 The SFU Service Awards recognize outstanding unpaid service to the University community and/or the community at large, leadership and volunteer work.
 These awards are available to SFU undergraduate students but the B.C.
 Sugar Achievement Award is also available to SFU Faculty members.
-The application period is between mid-March to mid-April each year.
-Successful applicants will be notified in June.
+The application for the 2018 Service Awards is now closed.
+Successful applicants will be notified in late May.

 To apply for the SFU Service Awards you must: